Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barking and Dagenham and are not the council.
 About us

-The Community Safety Partnership met on Wednesday 2 April 2025 to discuss strategies for tackling violence against women and girls, review statistics on public spaces protection orders, and receive updates on various community safety initiatives.
-Key decisions included noting the revised timeline for the Violence Against Women and Girls (VAWG) Strategy and agreeing to a more detailed report on Public Spaces Protection Order (PSPO) enforcement for the next meeting.
+The Community Safety Partnership met on Wednesday 02 April 2025 to discuss a range of issues aimed at improving safety across Barking and Dagenham.
+Key decisions included noting the revised timeline for the Violence Against Women and Girls (VAWG) Strategy and agreeing to a more detailed report on Public Spaces Protection Order (PSPO) statistics.

 Violence Against Women and Girls (VAWG) Strategy Update